George Trofimoff: Retirement

 In Florida, Trofimoff was unable to control his spending.
 According to Colonel Andy Byers, who lived in the same gated community, Trofimoff also loved to entertain his new neighbors with gourmet meals and fine wine.
 Trofimoff later recalled "... we had therefore acquired considerable debts, especially on the so-readily available credit cards.
 I have to admit that I was the person responsible for getting us into this hole.
 Jutta kept cautioning me, but I just didn't want to listen to reason, and thought to be smart enough to get us out of this dilemma.
 I took out a second mortgage on the house, which temporarily relieved the burden ... but only temporarily."

 Their debts were compounded when Trofimoff insisted on buying a new Chrysler automobile despite his wife's insistence that they could not afford it.
 Trofimoff was soon reduced to bagging groceries in a local supermarket in the vain hope of getting out of debt.

 According to Byers, Trofimoff repeatedly said of Metropolitan Iriney, “My brother tells me he will leave money for me when he dies.
 He says it will be difficult to send and it will have to come through Church channels."

 The sting

-Beginning on July 10, 1997, FBI Agent Dmitri Droujinsky contacted Trofimoff, seeking a meeting.
+Beginning on July 10, 1997, FBI Agent Dimitry Droujinsky contacted Trofimoff, seeking a meeting.
 Special Agent Droujinsky, a fellow Russian American, had spent his career impersonating a KGB operative in order to trick suspected moles into confessing their guilt.
 In 1988, Droujinsky had successfully finessed a confession from U.S. Army warrant officer James Hall III, who had been spying for both the KGB and the East German Stasi.

 Giving his name as "Igor Galkin", an SVR agent assigned to the Russian Embassy, Droujinsky told Trofimoff that a defecting analyst had stolen or destroyed most of his file.
 In exchange for Trofimoff's assistance in rebuilding it, Droujinsky offered to compensate him financially.